Jawahir Singh

-HH Rukn-ud-Daula Maharajadhiraj Raj Rajeshwar Param Bhattarak Chatrala Yadupati Shri Maharawal Jawahar Singh Dev Bahadur Yadukul Chandrabhal Muzaffar Jang Bijaimand was the last ruling Bhati Rajput ruler of the former Jaisalmer State from the year 1914 until his death in 1949.
+Jawahir Singh (18 November 1882 – 17 February 1949) was Maharawal of Jaisalmer from 26 June 1914 until his death in 1949.

 Early life, family, and education

 He was born on 18 November 1882 to Sardar Singh.
 He was adopted by Man Singh, the Thakur of Eta, in 1889.
 He was educated at Mayo College, Ajmer.
 He left the school after he was selected to join the Imperial Cadet Corps on 2 January 1902.
 He married thrice: firstly to Lakshmi Kanwar, secondly to Yadu Kanwar, from Amarkot; and thirdly to Kalyan Kanwar, a granddaughter of HH Maharao Ram Singh of Bundi, in November 1919.
 By his wives, he had two sons: Girdhar Singh and Hukum Singh.

 Reign

 When Shalivahan Singh died, the throne of Jaisalmer became vacant, as he left behind neither an heir by blood nor by adoption to succeed him.
 The Government of India, after consulting the nobles of the Jaisalmer, selected him as the successor to the throne.
 Accordingly, his succession as the Maharawal of Jaisalmer was announced on 26 June 1914, and he was formally installed by the Agent to the Governor-General of India on 9 July 1914.